elliopitas/vsBoostWslReproduction/README.md

 # vsBoostWslReproduction

-to build cd to project folder from WSL and run the boostBuild.sh script i wrote
+to build cd to project folder from WSL and run the boostBuild.sh script i wrote or execute the following commands to build

+``git submodule update --init --recursive cd boost
+./bootstrap.sh
+./b2 --link=static``